swissbib/sbvf2/sbDocumentation/proxy-config.md

 # Proxy Targets Configuration
-The API key of the search can be configured to change according to detected IP-range and/or URL patterns of the client's request.
+The API ID and key of the search index can be configured to change according to detected IP-range and/or URL patterns of the client's request.

 ## Configuration File
-Proxy targets are configured in local/config/vufind/TargetsProxy.ini
+Proxy targets are configured in local/config/vufind/TargetsProxy.ini Upon detecting a target, it's API ID and API key are taken from the section with the same target key in config.ini

 ## Configuration Parameters